devplayer0/fyp/report.md

 This file contains the actual `main()` function, which is called by `libopencm3`'s implementation of the reset handler (at `lib/cm3/vector.c` in the `libopencm3` source tree).
-The reset handler does a minimal set of tasks before calling `main()`, loading data into memory from the `.data` section, zeroing data in the `.bss` section and executing constructors.
+The reset handler performs a minimal set of tasks before calling `main()`, loading data into memory from the `.data` section, zeroing data in the `.bss` section and executing constructors.